 There are many new extra and super curricular opportunities in which Sixth Formers can take part and often lead.
 These include creating and maintaining a viable business with Young Enterprise – in 2017 our team were national finalists; debating world issues and proposing policy changes at the Model United Nations conferences and month long expeditions to locations such as Borneo, Vietnam, Rwanda, Peru and Bolivia to assist local communities and experience all the country has to offer.
-Our 2019 Sixth Form expedition will see fifty of our students visit Madagascar.
+Our 2019 Sixth Form expedition saw fifty of our students visit Madagascar.

 On Wednesday afternoons, our Sixth Formers take part in the Games programme or Voluntary Service.
-We believe it is important for all within the Sixth Form to continue to take part in these activities central to their personal development and wellbeing.
+We believe it is important for all within the Sixth Form to continue to take part in these activities central to their personal development and well-being.

 Our Games programme enables pupils to take part in team sports, either at a representative or recreational level.
 Rugby, Hockey, Football, Netball and Cricket teams compete locally, regionally and nationally in their respective sports.
 Of equal importance is the opportunity for our Sixth Formers to run, use the Gym, or play a game of Basketball with their friends.

 Voluntary Service provides opportunities for our students to take on responsibilities in the community.
 Students visit local nurseries, primary schools, old people’s homes, hospitals and charity shops as well as working with children in special schools.
 This scheme provides a wealth of different experiences and the chance to help the local community.